vapoursynth/vapoursynth/instructions/build_instructions_windows.md

 ## 3. Preparing the Python Project

-* Run `py -3.7 -m pip install -r python-requirements.txt` for 64bit.
+* Run `py -3.7 -m pip install -r python-requirements.txt` for 64bit
-* Run `py -3.7-32 -m pip install -r python-requirements.txt` for 32bit.
+* Run `py -3.7-32 -m pip install -r python-requirements.txt` for 32bit
 * Run `cython_build.bat` to compile the Python modules
 * Run `docs_build.bat` to compile the documentation

 ## 4. Distribution

-All the above steps are necessary to create the installer
+All the above steps are necessary to create the installer.

 In order to build the installer you need to download and place isxdl.dll in "installer\scripts\isxdl".
 It can be downloaded from: [NET-Framework Installer for InnoSetup](http://www.codeproject.com/Articles/20868/NET-Framework-Installer-for-InnoSetup)

+Building the portable release requires to set environment variables `MSVC_CRT32` and `MSVC_CRT64` (location of MSVC compiler runtime DLLs) and 7z to PATH.

 There are also a few plugins that aren't included which are easier to simply retrieve from an existing VapourSynth installation/portable release.

 Run `make_portable.bat` and `make_installers.bat` to package things.

 ## Additional notes
 Note that the Avisynth side of AVFS won't work properly in debug builds (memory allocation and exceptions across module boundaries trolololol)
 Likewise AviSource can only be compiled as a release build (or debug versions of functions that aren't present are referenced)